boring-dragon/Climax/README.md

 # Climax
-C library that allows you to easily output colored text
+C library that allows you to easily output colored text.

+## NOTE: Works on only windows

 # Usage